HACC17/LoveMilkTea/README.md

 # LoveMilkTea
 This app allows users to navigate and find their way around the University of Hawai'i at Mānoa.
+This project gives a better and enchanced view to your navigation experience.
+With dazzling waypoints and overlaying pathways, it brings your map to life.

 <img src="/img/splash.png" max-width=1000px>